ahmedalharthi/WEBEngineering/install-node/node-tutorial.md

 * The command line is just another way of controlling your computer.
 * It is a _textual_ interface.
 The icons that you commonly interact with (i.e. click on) are parts of a _graphical_ user interface.
 They can accomplish many of the same things!
-* For most development work, a CLI (command line interface) is much more expedient because it allows you to work more fluidly with code and run code/commands that do not have a graphical user interface.
-At the command line, you are navigating the same filesystem and computer that you would in Finder or any Filesystem explorer.
+* For most development work, a CLI (command line interface) is much more expedient because it allows you to work more fluidly with code and run code/commands that do not have a graphical user interfac[...]
 * However, you have way more control over what you can see and do.
 This is really powerful, but with great power comes great responsibility.
-You don't need to be scared of the command line, but you do need to recognize that it's not the time to "guess" whether you are about to run the right command.
-Some commands can be very problematic, such as deleting large amounts of your filesystem (and skipping the trashbin...).
-We will not be mucking about too much with the command line (and no, it's not dangerous to leave it running when you're not looking), but please be aware of blindly copying-and-pasting code from StackOverflow and running it without consideration.
-These types of scenarios can end poorly.
+You don't need to be scared of the command line, but you do[...]

 ### Some basic commands
 {:.no_toc}